dt1086/Detecting-Fake-News/README.md

     * under-sample majority with 1:3 ratio of Fake:Real news

 ### Final Model
-After performing various grid searches, the best model was the Passive Aggressive Classifier, which boasts a cross-validation accuracy score of **place_holder**, a False Negative Rate of **place_holder**, and an F1 Score of **place_holder**.
+After performing various grid searches, the best model was the Passive Aggressive Classifier, which boasts a cross-validation accuracy score of **96.3%**, a False Negative Rate of **10.8%**, and an F1 Score of **91.0%**.

-After re-fitting my optimized model on my training set to make predictions on my test set, my optimized model had a test set accuracy score of **place_holder**!
-In addition, my model had a False Negative Rate of **place_holder** on the test set.
+After re-fitting my optimized model on my training set to make predictions on my test set, my optimized model had a test set accuracy score of **96.5%**!
+In addition, my model had a False Negative Rate of **10.2%** on the test set.

-## Conclusion
+### Model Interpretation
+The features with the highest positive coefficients in predicting an article to be fake are: 'hillary', 'on october', 'america', 'obama', and 'fbi'. <br>
+The features which with the highest negative coefficients in predicting an article to be real are: 'on twitter', 'president donald'.

 ## Contact Information
 For any additional questions, please contact me at **dt1086@stern.nyu.edu**